mj-crabtree/unix-admin/logbooks/lab05.md

 `PATH=$PATH:.` assigns the current value of `$PATH` along with a colon and the present working directory to the `PATH` variable.
 `export PATH` defines a shell environment variable which allows functions and parameters to be called in the current session.

-11. *Does ipmine run now?
+11. *Does `ipmine` run now?
 If ‘yes’ explain why.*

 Yes. the path environment variable has been updated to include the present working directory.
 We invoke the command and the shell searches for an appropriate binary within the path variable.
-It's found, so it's run.
+It was found, so it was run.

 12. *What command provides the same output as `echo *` ?*